 Marketing to scientists requires a careful balance.
 Marketing people tend to come in too hot, thinking that clever graphics and sales pitches will bring in sales, while scientists believe that cold data is enough to win business.

+Medium writers love to write about how to write.
 With so much written on the topic, I decided to do a deep-dive on the subject.